Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 And Zeal approaches it well.
 Rechargeable.
 Instant fit.
 Modern connectivity.
 Small enough to forget about.

-On design alone, it is a tidy piece of engineering.
+On design alone, it is a nice piece of engineering.

 The Part Most People Never See